barreyro/women-who-code-challenges/reddit/questions.md

 [ ]HARD: Given a single-line text String and a maximum width value, write the function 'String justify(String text, int maxWidth)' that formats the input text using full-justification, i.e., extra spaces on each line are equally distributed between the words; the first word on each line is flushed left and the last word on each line is flushed right

 Trees
-[ ]Implement a BST with insert and delete functions
-[ ]Print a tree using BFS and DFS
+[insert ]Implement a BST with insert and delete functions [ ]Print a tree using BFS and DFS
 [ ]Write a function that determines if a tree is a BST [ ]Find the smallest element in a BST